2023-08-27 05:43:10

 Thus, the Lebanese singer Ramy Ayach finally released his song “Lamat Al Habayeb” in the color of mass techno, as the lyrics tell the story of a group of friends celebrating happily inside a restaurant in elegance and prosperity.
 In turn, from a luxurious beach resort, Nancy Ajram pretends to be a white swan in a dress of white feathers, lonely.
 As for the Egyptian Hamza Namira, he chose for his latest album the title of his song, “Rayek”, in which he begins by singing: “It doesn’t matter who is above me or who is with me.”

-Considering that the oriental maqam in Arabic music is a mirror that reflects the shrines of the human soul and its shifts in feeling, the feature that characterizes it, when it comes to its expressive potential, makes the multiplicity of feelings, and perhaps their contradiction, a mirror that reflects the reality of life throughout the region, after a decade.
+Considering that the oriental maqam in Arabic music is a mirror that reflects the shrines of the human soul and its shifts in feeling, the feature that characterizes it, when it comes to its expressive potential, makes the multiplicity of feelings, and perhaps their contradiction, a mirror that reflects the reality of life throughout the region, following a decade.
 Asir began with a promising revolution, and was tailed by a counter-revolution that weighed heavily on bleak economic and social conditions.

 In Egypt, while the media channels broadcast the song “Raik”, the people’s condition continues to worsen, coinciding with the continued decline in the value of the national currency, which reflects negatively on the contribution of the export industry sector to the national product, and accordingly, the deterioration of the health, education and service sectors.

 The situation in Syria seems similar when the song “What a sweet day this is” is heard every day, even if it is exacerbated by the destruction of the infrastructure as a result of the war and the exploitation of its rich people in the country’s steadily collapsing economy.
-As for when people in Lebanon hear “Come, we will be happy,” they may be confused about what they hear and what they are going through in a country whose economy has become the fourth among the worst economies in the world.
+As for when people in Lebanon hear “Come, we will be happy,” they may be confused regarding what they hear and what they are going through in a country whose economy has become the fourth among the worst economies in the world.
 It is as if I am here with the effect of the sad Nahawand fading away, to express the most sincere expression of the current Arab situation.

 1693116679